 Nope, your kitty is probably not the biggest fan of an artist that has the word Dogg in their name.
 The funny and cute butt wiggling is a precursor to pouncing and it’s one of the many cat body language signs connected to stalking prey.

-Now, we have mastered and familiarized all the subtle art of distinguishing between the different sounds and body movements our cats make, and try to understand their body language.
+Now, we have mastered and familiarized all the subtle art of distinguishing between the different sounds and body movements our cats make, and try to understand their body language (see: Total Cat Mojo: The Ultimate Guide to Life with Your Cat - Amazon).
 Learning how to make sense of their movements and gestures, when it comes to deciphering cat body language, it’s not all written on their face.
 In reality, their faces and facial gestures can reveal just a small fraction of their thoughts.

 Here are some examples that can help you better understand cat behavior: